Krumelur/WordPuzzleSolver/content/Setup_Azure_Storage_Emulator.md

 ### Create the BLOB container

 We will upload our word puzzle images to a BLOB storage.
 BLOBs are stored inside containers - think of them as directories.
-To begin, add a container called _wordpuzzleupload_ to the BLOB storage.
+To begin, add a container called _wordpuzzleuploads_ to the BLOB storage.

 ![Create Container](../assets/StorageExplorerCreateContainer.png)